UBCFinder/UBCFinder/README.md

-UBCFinder is an tool that adapts text mining and NLP techniques to identify undesired behavior comments and classify them based on market policies.
+CHAMP(UBCFinder) is an tool that adapts text mining and NLP techniques to identify undesired behavior comments and classify them based on market policies.
-More specifically, UBCFinder first extracts semantic rules from a training dataset of user comments using a semi-automatic process, and then uses the extracted semantic rules to automatically identify the undesired behaviors reflected in a given comment.
+More specifically, UBCFinder first extracts semantic rules from a manual labelled training dataset of user comments automatically, and then uses the extracted semantic rules to automatically identify the undesired behaviors reflected in a given comment.

-1、code

-(1)UBCFinder_chi.py: code of UBCFinder for Chinese comment;

-(2)UBCFinder_eng.py: code of UBCFinder for English comment;
+1、UBCFinder_chi.py and UBCFinder_eng.py are scripts for identifying Chinese UBComments and English UBComments repectively.

 Usage: You need to install sysnonyms (https://github.com/huyingxi/Synonyms) and related libraries before using it.